This is investing, redefined.

-In exchange for the tax advantages, the Singapore government asks you to keep the money in an SRS account until at least age 62.
+In exchange for the tax advantages, the Singapore government expects you to keep the money in an SRS account until at least age 62.
 Withdrawal penalties are strict, yet straightforward, with SRS.
-You can only withdraw penalty-free if you are withdrawing at the statutory retirement age set when you make your first contribution (today it’s 62 years old).
+You can only withdraw penalty-free if you are withdrawing at the statutory retirement age set when you make your first contribution.
 If you withdraw before then, you will pay a 5% penalty on the amount withdrawn and you will pay taxes on 100% of the withdrawal (not 50%!).
-Once you withdraw, you are prohibited from contributing again to your SRS account.
+Once you start withdrawing at or after the statutory retirement age, or if you withdraw for medical reasons, you are prohibited from contributing again to your SRS account.

 You can withdraw without paying the penalty only if the money is to be used for medical reasons, death (goes to your estate or government), or bankruptcy.
 Foreigners can withdraw before retirement age without early withdrawal penalties, as long as they have had the SRS account open for at least 10 years and they withdraw the entire SRS amount in one lump sum.

 If you open an SRS account, just make sure you’re confident enough with your financial well-being that you won’t need to withdraw the funds.